dspinellis/git-issue/README.md

     An issue entered from the editor

     Here is a longer description.
-$ git issue show -c e6a95c9 # Show issue and coments issue e6a95c91b31ded8fc229a41cc4bd7d281ce6e0f1
+$ git issue show -c e6a95c9 # Show issue and comments issue e6a95c91b31ded8fc229a41cc4bd7d281ce6e0f1
 Author: Diomidis Spinellis <dds@aueb.gr>
 Date:   Fri, 29 Jan 2016 01:03:20 +0200